DFG-team/EM-airBnB/README.md

-# Project 4: Entity Matching applied to AirBnB listings
+# Project: Entity Matching applied to AirBnB listings

 This project is focused on implementing state-of-art solutions for Entity Matching problem.
 We define as entity a real object and we define as entity mention a reference to a real word entity.
 The goal of Entity Matching EM is to find all possibile pairs of entity mentions between two sets, D and D', which refers to the same real object.
 The solutions studied and implemented are: